Fury (DC Comics): Helena Kosmatos

 Helena Kosmatos was a new character named "Fury", created to replace the Golden Age Wonder Woman as Lyta Trevor's biological mother.
 She began appearing in Thomas' Young All-Stars, a book set in World War II, and her backstory was revealed in Secret Origins #12.
 She was a Greek national who had learned her brother was co-operating with Italian Fascists who previously killed her father.
 When she confronted her brother with this revelation in front of their mother, it was too much for the widow to take and she died of an instant heart attack.
 Wishing revenge upon her brother, she was approached by Tisiphone, one of the Eumenides or Furies, who gave her a suit of magic armor, which increased her strength, speed and stamina.
 When angered, she became an avatar of Tisiphone, and it was in this state that she killed her brother.

 She was later briefly released from this possession, and retained the other powers, but is once again acting as Tisiphone's avatar.

 At one point, the Amazon Queen Hippolyta took over the role of Wonder Woman and traveled back in time to aid the JSA against the Nazis.
 During this time, Helena began to look to Hippolyta as a mother figure and believed that she was indeed the daughter of the Amazon queen, despite the knowledge that her true parents were killed during the war.
 When Queen Hippolyta returned to her own time, Helena sought a magical means to gain eternal youth; this was accomplished via a magical document that, if destroyed, would revert Helena to her true age and possible death.
 After this was done, Helena met Hippolyta's true daughter Diana and took an immediate dislike to her.
 By this point, Helena's mental state was near collapse, as she began to behave irrationally.
 Diana took her to Themyscira, where Hippolyta addressed Helena as a daughter to support her fragile psyche.
 After Hippolyta's death during the Our Worlds At War saga, Helena went into mourning and much of her mental imbalance was resolved.
 Thereafter she served Artemis and Philippus as a trusted aide.
-Her powers were briefly stolen from her by Barbara Ann Minerva whose role as the Cheetah had been usurped by Sebastian Ballestros.
+Her powers were briefly stolen from her by Barbara Minerva whose role as the Cheetah had been usurped by Sebastian Ballesteros.
 Minerva used the power of Tisiphone to kill Ballestros, regaining her Cheetah form, and restored Helena's powers.

 During the events of Infinite Crisis, OMACs engaged the Amazons of Themyscira in battle, and the Amazons relocated their island home to another plane of existence.
 Helena Kosmatos is shown leaving with the other Amazons.
 A year after their departure, the Amazons return to wage war on the U.S., which takes place in the Amazons Attack storyline.
 Helena is never shown as part of this return.